 The point to be noted here is the coffee bean profile.
 Your beans need to be fresh, high quality and ground just before making coffee for the perfect finish.

 What are the best coffee beans for an espresso?

 Do you get confused by the different varieties of coffee bean packaging?
 Is there anything such as an espresso blend of roast beans?

-The good news here is, you can use any type of coffee bean to make espresso.
-Your taste choice differs, the water ratio, coffee ratio, consistency, it all varies.
+The good news here is, that you can use any type of coffee bean to make espresso.
+Your taste choice differs, the water ratio, coffee ratio, and consistency, all vary.
 Get adventurous and experiment with different blends and ratios until you satisfy your coffee palette.